 Short straddles consist of selling a short call and a short put at the same strike price for the same expiration date.
 The strategy capitalizes on minimal stock movement, time decay, and decreasing volatility.

 Short straddles are market neutral and have no directional bias.
-Short straddles capitalize on decreasing volatility and minimal movement from the underlying stock to be profitable.
-Credit is received when a short straddle position is opened.
+Short straddles require minimal movement from the underlying stock to be profitable.
+Credit is received when the position is opened.
 Beyond the premium collected, the risk is unlimited in both directions.
-An investor would initiate a short straddle when the outlook for the stock price is relatively flat or neutral before expiration.

-A short straddle is made up of a short call option and a short put option with the same strike price and expiration.
+A short straddle is consists of a short call option and a short put option with the same strike price and expiration.
 Short straddles are typically sold at-the-money of the underlying asset.
-However, they can be set up above or below the stock price to create a bullish or bearish bias.
+However, a short straddle can be opened above or below the stock price to create a bullish or bearish bias.